Live abroad

 Visa

-One of the most important things you should think of before you come here.
+One of the most important things you should think of before you start living in Chiang Mai.
 This is also the most frustrating part of preparing for the move.
 The visa regulations change all the time, and they change suddenly, without any warning, so keep your eyes and ears open when you apply for your permission to stay in Thailand.

-Many expats stay here on the tourist visa, which is easy to get, but it means that you need to extend it every few months and once you do that a couple of times, you must leave the country and wait a couple of months before you try to get in again.
+Many expats base their life in Chiang Mai on the tourist visa, which is easy to get, but it means that you need to extend it every few months and once you do that a couple of times, you must leave the country and wait a couple of months before you try to get in again.
 The visa regulations are very strict at the moment and getting a tourist visa for a longer stay is not a good idea.

 If you are intending to work in Chiang Mai as an English teacher then your employer should help you to apply for the non-immigrant visa B. That gives you a permission to stay for a whole year.